Your student card also acts as your library card.

 - Help with Study Skills

 If you would like to develop your study skills such as researching, reading and note making, how to reference or improving your presentation skills, we can help.
-Hannah Wood and Graham Ireland will be running a variety of workshops and drop-in sessions in our new study skills room to help you make the most out of the library resources and to help build your confidence with completing assignments.
+Hannah Wood will be running a variety of workshops and drop-in sessions in our new study skills room to help you make the most out of the library resources and to help build your confidence with completing assignments.
 Your tutor will be able to book sessions for groups and we will advertise drop in sessions in the library.

 Workshops will include: